ChrisBarton107/Bikesharing/README.md

 Users were predominately male and made a majority of their trips on weekdays

 ## Summary
 A majority of users were male subscribers who made trips on weekdays in the mornings (8-9am) and evenings (5-6pm).
 Based on this data, it is reasonable to infer that users were using bicycles to travel to and from work.
+While the analysis investigated many aspects of the data, it could benefit from the inclusion of a few areas of emphasis, including
+- Male to female population demographics
+- Monthly bicycle usage and how data changes from month to month based on work schedules, vacation, etc.